-This oxygen mask is an important metaphor for those who spend a great deal of their time taking care of others.
-Take for example the mothers, fathers, care-givers, doctors, nurses and teachers among us.
-Taking care of others can easily deplete the care-giver.
+The oxygen mask is an important metaphor for those who spend a great deal of their time taking care of others.
+Take for example the mothers, nurses, caregivers, and teachers among us.
+I appreciate and admire people for this quality, and we should praise and embrace those who do make such efforts because the world can never receive enough of such acts of kindness.
+On the other hand, taking care of others is also a balancing act.
+If only caring for everyone but ourselves is taken into account, it can easily deplete the caregiver in various unhealthy ways.

-It’s a simple concept that makes sense to me and I think to many more women.
-You can’t help others for very long if you don’t take care of yourself first.
-And yet, how many of us carry on assisting others with their oxygen masks and giving little thought to how long our own oxygen supply will keep us going or if the mask is even on?
-First, make yourself happy and after that start to fix other peoples problems.
-It’s a mantra that I try to live my life by because I think it’s the most healthy, meaningful and equal way of living your life.
+It’s a simple concept that makes sense to me, and I think to many more women.
+Every once in a while we have to remind ourselves that you can’t help others for very long if you don’t take care of yourself first.
+And yet, so many of us carry on assisting others with their oxygen masks, while giving little thought to how long our own oxygen supply will keep us going.

 Keep yourself healthy

 Airplanes have sensors to protect against oxygen deprivation.
-Fortunately, so do we: our friends, relatives, and support group members.
-We do well to pay attention when we hear others reminding us to “take care of you first” or reminding us of the Oxygen Mask Rule.
-They are seeing signs of “oxygen deprivation” in our life, signs that we have not noticed ourselves yet.
+Fortunately, so do we: our friends, family, and support group members.
+We do well to pay attention when we hear others reminding us to take care of our oxygen masks first.
+They might see signs of “oxygen deprivation” in our life, signs that we have not noticed ourselves yet.